-The Scheme comprises of 3 'Tiers', a base tier consisting of capital only grants, a Mid-Tier covering a range of field parcel options and larger capital grants suitable for most farms, and a Higher Tier aimed at the most sensitive sites.
+The Scheme comprises of 3 'Tiers', a base tier consisting of capital only grants, a Mid-Tier covering a range of field parcel options and larger capital grants suitable for most farms (now closed to new applications), and a Higher Tier aimed at the most sensitive sites.

-Mid-Tier Schemes are suitable for a range of farm types and can incorporate large scale capital grants with annual revenue payments from a large range of options suitable to most farm types.
+Mid-Tier Schemes offered both capital grants and annual revenue payments from a large range of options suitable to most farm types.
+This tier is now closed to new applicants with most revenue options offered under the new SFI scheme.

 Higher-Tier Schemes can be complex, often involving vast areas, collaboration between farmers and common land or shared grazing.
 Specialist advice should be sought at an early stage as schemes often require PA1/2 feasibility studies before an application can be considered.